 If you are with a patient who is unresponsive and not breathing or not breathing normally call 999 immediately to summon the ambulance.
-If you are in the area of a public accessible defibrillator, the Ambulance Control Assistant will guide you to its location and give you the details on how to open the AED box with a code number to obtain the AED.
+If you are in the area of a public accessible defibrillator, the JESCC call taker will guide you to its location and give you the a code to open the PAD site box to obtain the AED.
 When back with the patient turn on the AED and follow the voice prompts.
 We encourage all members of the public to attend a course to learn how to perform CPR and operate the AED.

 Purchasing an AED

 If your group or business would like further information in obtaining an AED or to provide an AED which is fully accessible to members of the public, please contact the sales team in The St John Healthcare Shop telephone 01481 729268.